benjaminfoo/Architect/readme.md

 All commands are available in upper / lowercase format.

 ```

+SetHome()
+-- set the position of the home

+Home()
+-- set the players position the home position

 Search(string s)
 -- Search for entites which name contains string s
 -- For example: #search("stone") - emits a list of entities containing the string "stone"